 As a Norse educator with 30 years of experience (life experience), and a Norwegian, but first and foremost as a follower of the old ways, I know perfectly well that Iron Age Scandinavia was home to the greatest civilization the world has ever seen.
 You don't need to tell me, I'm here to tell you, that the 6th century Byzantine historian Jordanes hit the nail right on the head when he called Scandinavia as, and I quote, “the womb of nations”.
-I dare I even say this womb doubled as the cradle to all civilizations?
-I do.
-And like all children, these cultures are all snotty ingrates.
-What good every came from the the Mediterranean?
-What a shithole.
-To not even speak of the near East.
+Dare I even say this womb doubled as the cradle to all civilizations?
+I do, and like all children, these cultures are all snotty ingrates.
+What good every came from the shithole called “the Mediterranean”, to not even speak of the near East.

 Of course, the denizens of my ancestral lands were also famed for their impeccable style, aristocrats of the soul as they were.
-This should suprise nobody, for they were forward thinking Pagans all, who lived and died in honor, well versed and familiar with concepts too advanced for the unwashed dunces of Christian nations to fully comprehend.
+This should surprise nobody, for they were forward thinking Pagans all, who lived and died in honor, well versed and familiar with concepts too advanced for the unwashed dunces of Christian nations to fully comprehend.

-Iconography harvested from a wide range of Ancient Origins suggests that Vikings and their ancestors, which would also make them my ancestors, mastered not only sailing, but also the noble craft of cutting hair.
+Iconography harvested from a wide range of Ancient Origins suggests that Vikings and their ancestors, which would also make them my ancestors, mastered not only sailing, but also the noble art of cutting hair.
 This proves beyond the shadow of a doubt what the Vatican has been trying to hide for a thousand years: That the Vikings were the most technologically (and aesthetically) advanced culture the world has ever seen.
 Other Viking innovations include interstellar travel (some have even said our gods came from space), total equality of the sexes (they even allowed men on the battlefield), and social democracy, but that's a digression.
 It is all proven in many self-published volumes.

 Today we shall look at how they used their supreme seafaring skills to impress and outcompete the fashions of every people they encountered, as demonstrated in five hairstyles.
 Prepare to be inspired!
 Skol!!!